 Incorrigibles is a transmedia project that tells the stories of ‘incorrigible’ girls in the United States over the last 100 years—beginning with New York State.
-Drawing on the personal narratives of young women in “the system”, the work investigates the history and present state of juvenile justice and social services for girls.
+We draw on the personal narratives of young women in “the system” to investigate the history and present state of youth justice and social services for girls.

 A Note from the Director

-The term expressed to me how they were perceived and labeled by the people around them as “unable to be corrected or reformed.”
-Digging through documents and historical images spanning the period between 1904 and 1975, I have discovered letters the young women at the Training School wrote to their families; detailed reports of doctor’s examinations; legal decisions made by the court that led to their incarceration; and letters written by parents to the institution.
-One of the young women deemed ‘incorrigible’ and incarcerated at the Training School during the 1930s was legendary jazz singer, Ella Fitzgerald.
+The term expressed how they were perceived and labeled by the people around them as “unable to be corrected or reformed.”
+Digging through documents and historical images spanning 1904 and 1975, I discovered letters the young women at the Training School wrote to their families, detailed reports of doctor’s examinations, legal decisions made by the court that led to their incarceration, and letters written by parents to the institution.
+One of the young women deemed ‘incorrigible’ and incarcerated at the Training School during the 1930s was the legendary jazz singer, Ella Fitzgerald.

 Today’s scientific research into the neuroplasticity of the brain argues that incorrigibility “is a term inconsistent with youth.”
 This view was further validated in 2012 by a ruling by the Supreme Court.